 In an attempt to go beyond the observations on the effects of servicelization on work, it is our opinion that Zarifian's position is an epistemological breach.
 The author calls on and questions the social construction assumptions of the production sector and of the social division of work: in other words, he considers its limitations as an explanation for the new realities linked to the act of working or, strictly speaking, the act of producing.
 He also argues that the notion of service corresponds to modern work, regardless of the sector (Gadrey and Zarifian, 2002; Zarifian, 1999a).
 According to his argument, working would mean "creating a service", that is, a modification considered positive in the living conditions of individuals and organizations (the recipients of the service).
 Literally, the statement that work consists of "creating a service" for the recipient, assumes the particularity of making the notions of "client" or "user" concrete.
 And, in fact, if we are to define the clients (practically and reflectively) it is essential to consider the "product" as a service rendered to specific recipients, with a range of problems and concrete applications which the clients may make of the products as such, and to which the organizations try to respond in the context of their structure (Zarifian, 1999a: 112).
 Another aspect must be added to these dynamics of the transversal nature of the service: in the context of advanced societies in the XXI century, individuals own an increasingly small amount of assets and this has contributed to the idea that property has been transformed into an unreal concept (Rifkin, 2000: 235 and ss).
 With ever-shorter productive life cycles, together with the growth in the number and kind of available goods, a fundamental change has taken place: tertiary societies are characterized by a generalization of the service and in Rifkin's thesis capitalism tends to become a system in which the exchange of goods is replaced by the exchange of access to "segments of experience" (Rifkin, 2000: 77-95).
-The previous hypotheses also contribute to our understanding of another phenomenon which marks modern and globalized societies: the transfer from an industry-based economy to an economy dominated by services in effect presents specific characteristics which are quite distinct from those of the previous transfer from agriculture to industry. &lt;sup>5 According to this argument, capitalism becomes more temporal than material (Rifkin, 2000).
-Time is therefore presented as one of the most significant dimensions of modern societies and a notion of "temps-devenir" and different alternatives regarding the measurement of the productivity of work and the social organization is proposed in contrast to the dominant conception of quantitative time (Zarifian, 2001b).
-Selective employment of post-industrial society now substitutes the integrating work of the industrial society.
-For Lopes et alli, the great Taylorized production units which employed unskilled workers at the start of the XX century - where the speed of creating new jobs outweighed the destruction of old jobs, parallel with an increase in the active population - have given way to new, more volatile, kinds of work, in public services and in small and medium enterprises (Lopes et alli, 2000: 32-36).
-On the other hand, the increase of the economic and social importance of the tertiary sectors has often been achieved by the industrialization of already existing sectors of activity - such as "banking" and "insurance" and the "large distribution-commercialization" sectors - and by concentrations aimed at mobilizing capital for strongly expanding activities - such as the "retailing and distribution circuits" and the "purchase centers" (Iribarne, 1993: 28-29).
-A similar rationale leads to two statements:

-- on one hand, whereas industrial production relations and their economic logic structured social relations, now cultural norms determine the social meaning of the service relations, making the recognition of the value of work an increasingly social and cultural problem (Lopes et alli, 2000: 34); - on the other hand, and complementary to it, if the immaterial nature of economic activities allows for the previous ruptures between work and culture to be overcome, the importance given to the competences involved in human interactions is no longer so positive, that is social exclusion is increased by means of economic exclusion (Roustang et alli, 2000).
 In our opinion, it is important to note that the way most work is done in services contrasts strongly with that of industrial models.
-Even though there are some common factors, the speed of the operations (which legitimates the exploitation of the qualities of the systems and machines) does not keep up with the demands for initiative, for practical intelligence, communication with colleagues, dialogue with clients (which is the basis of most activities of contemporary human work). &lt;sup>6 Lopes et alli stress the rather unstable nature of these jobs which are concentrated above all in small productive units and subject to more unstable markets and at great risk of disappearing (Lopes et alli, 2000: 32-36). &lt;sup>7 It will be mainly in the way work is organized called the "enterprise system" in Freire's perspectives that technological sophistication allows for productive flexibility: force-work almost completely disappears to be replaced by knowledge-work and machine-work (Freire, 1997: 50-56).
+Even though there are some common factors, the speed of the operations (which legitimates the exploitation of the qualities of the systems and machines) does not keep up with the demands for initiative, for practical intelligence, communication with colleagues, dialogue with clients (which is the basis of most activities of contemporary human work).
 Furthermore, it is argued that the tertiarization of economic activities modifies the kind of competences required by workers and it is possible to link this "service logic" to a specific centrality of the "competence model" (Gadrey and Zarifian, 2002: 121-132; Lopes et alli, 2000: 32-36).
-From Zarifian's perspective, what is called the notion of competence is a new unit between the work and the worker; the work in this unit reincorporates the individual and an attempt is made to mobilize and extend the knowledge and imaginative intelligence possessed or co-constructed by this individual (Zarifian, 1999a); his argument recreates the stages of work in the service enterprises which begin with a phase of knowledge (recognition) and interpretation of the client's needs, and conclude with the effective production of a service 2.
-SERVICE LOGIC AND HUMAN LABOUR.

-(Gadrey and Zarifian, 2002: 131 and ss).
+From Zarifian's perspective, what is called the notion of competence is a new unit between the work and the worker; the work in this unit reincorporates the individual and an attempt is made to mobilize and extend the knowledge and imaginative intelligence possessed or co-constructed by this individual (Zarifian, 1999a)ii; his argument recreates the stages of work in the service enterprises which begin with a phase of knowledge (recognition) and interpretation of the client's needs, and conclude with the effective production of a service (Gadrey and Zarifian, 2002: 131 and ss).